 High School Summer Courses

-Looking for a summer to remember?
-The 2020 Hawaii high school summer course was cancelled due to COVID-19.
-We are looking forward to hosting the 2021 Hawaii high school summer course next year.
+All 2020 high school summer courses were cancelled due to COVID-19.
+We look forward to hosting the 2021 courses next summer.

 Have you ever wondered how scientists can tell the age of a fish?
 Or how the fish in your poke bowl was caught?
 Or how people know if fish stocks are healthy?